 When you start a superannuation account-based pension you must withdraw a minimum amount each year, based on your age and size of your account balance, to enable the earnings on your super pension account to be tax-exempt.

-The reduction in minimum annual pension payments was aimed to help mitigate drawing down on already savaged retirement saving balances, and to minimise forced asset sales to comply with the pension payment rules.
-(Unfortunately for some retirees with smaller account balances, they had no choice but to withdraw at least the minimum pension amounts in order to meet living expenses, which means the pension payment relief was of no benefit to this category of retiree.)
+The reduction in minimum annual pension payments in earlier years was designed to help mitigate drawing down on already savaged retirement saving balances, and to minimise forced asset sales to comply with the pension payment rules.
+(Unfortunately for some retirees with smaller account balances, they had no choice but to withdraw at least the minimum pension amounts in order to meet living expenses, which means the pension payment relief in previous financial years was of no benefit to this category of retiree.)

 The minimum pension payment factors apply to account-based pensions and annuities (payable since 1 July 2007); and allocated pensions and annuities.

 Note: If you have a market-linked income stream, the calculation for the annual minimum pension payments is different.
-For the calculation method for market-linked income streams, refer to SIS Regulations, Schedule 6 (specifically clause 11), or chat to your accountant or adviser.
+For the calculation method for market-linked income streams, refer to SIS Regulations, Schedule 6, or chat to your accountant or adviser.
 Click here to access SIS Regulations Schedule 6.

 Minimum annual pension payments (for account-based pensions)